Loading...

 Larger-scale tournaments aimed at professional players, often with a cash prize, multiple rounds, and sponsored by organisations (for example, electronic companies such as Lenovo).

-What are the Risks of Esports?
+What Are the Risks of Esports?

 In this guide to esports, we want to outline what the possible risks associated with esports are to help you keep the children and young people in your care safer when they are watching and/or playing esports.